-The Alabama Law Enforcement Planning Agency (ALEPA) requested the additional technical assistance to cover the two task areas stated below:
+The Alabama law Enforcement Planning Agency (ALEPA) requested the additional technical assistance to cover the two task areas stated below:

-- To meet with representatives of the City of Montgomery to discuss in more depth the recommendation contained in the Final Report on the previous technical assistance assignment. - To assist in developing performance specifientities within the State.
+- To meet with representatives of the City of Montgomery to discuss in more depth the recommendation contained in the Final Report on the previous technical assistance assignment. - To assist in developing performance specifications to be used as guidelines by purchasing entities within the State.

-The first task derives from the desire to determine the most costeffective course of action regarding trade-offs between making improvements in the existing VHF system, which contains a significant amount of obsolete equipment, and replacing the system with an up-to-date UHF system operating in a repeater mode.
+The first task derives from the desire to determine the most costeffective course of action regarding trade-of s between making improvements in the existing VHF system, which contains a significant amount of obsolete equipment, and replacing the system with an up-to-date UHF system operating in a repeater mode.